ONCache: A Cache-Based Low-Overhead Container Overlay Network: Rewriting-based Tunneling Protocol

+The ingress cache stores data used on the ingress path, structured as \emph{<host sIP \& restore key $\rightarrow$ veth (host-side) index, container sdIP, container dMAC>}.
+To accommodate the new initialization process described later, the ingress cache is divided into two maps.
+The first is the ingressIP cache: \emph{<host sIP \& restore key $\rightarrow$ container sdIP>}, while the second is the ingress cache: \emph{<container dIP $\rightarrow$ container dMAC, veth (host-side) index>}.

-\textbf{The packet journey.} On the sender host, ONCache masquerades the container packets in Egress-Prog.
-Egress-Prog queries the host interface index, IP and MAC addresses by the destination container IP from the egress cache.
-Then Egress-Prog rewrites the container IP and MAC to host IP and MAC.
+\textbf{The new packet journey.} On the sender host, Egress-Prog retrieves \emph{<container sdIP $\rightarrow$ host interface index, host sdIP, host sdMAC, restore key>} from the egress cache.
+Subsequently, Egress-Prog conducts the \emph{masquerading} process by modifying the container source/destination MAC/IP addresses to those of the host.

-To make sure the masqueraded packet can be restored back on the receiver host, ONCache also needs to write a restore key to the packet during masquerading.
-Then the receiver host can use the restore key together with the host IP to restore back container IP and MAC addresses.
-The restore key is allocated during the cache initialization and is also stored in the egress cache.
-The specific field to write the restore key depends on the user's choice.
-It can be written to any fields in the IP header that are useless during forwarding, e.g., ID, DSCP, and Option.
+To ensure the masqueraded packet can be restored on the receiver host, ONCache additionally writes a restore key to the packet.
+Then the receiver host utilizes the restore key in conjunction with the host IP addresses to restore container source/destination MAC/IP addresses.
+The restore key is allocated during cache initialization and is stored in the egress cache.
+The user has the flexibility to designate a specific field to accommodate the restore key within the packet.
+This field can be any available field in the IP header, such as ID, DSCP, or Option.
 The capacity of the restore key depends on the width of the chosen field.
-After writing the restore key to the packet, which is called the masqueraded packet, Egress-Prog redirects it to the host interface by \verb|bpf_redirect| or \verb|bpf_redirect_rpeer|.
+After writing the restore key to the packet, referred to as the masqueraded packet, Egress-Prog redirects it to the host interface using either \verb|bpf_redirect| or \verb|bpf_redirect_rpeer|.

-On the receiver host, Ingress-Prog restores the masqueraded packet back.
-Ingress-Prog queries the veth (host-side) index, container IP and MAC from the ingress cache by the host IP and the restore key.
-Then the container IP and MAC are written back to the headers.
-After restoring, the packet is redirected to the destination veth by \verb|bpf_redirect_peer|.
+On the receiver host, Ingress-Prog restores the masqueraded packet.
+Ingress-Prog retrieves \emph{<host sIP \& restore key $\rightarrow$ veth (host-side) index, container sdIP, container dMAC>} from the ingress cache, and writes the container IP and MAC addresses back to the headers.
+After restoring, the packet is redirected to the destination veth using \verb|bpf_redirect_peer|.

-\textbf{The new cache.} To support the rewriting-based tunneling protocol, the egress/ingress cache should be redesigned.

-The egress cache stores data used in masquerading, includes: the src/dest host MAC, the src/dest host IP, host interface index and the preallocated restore key.
-The destination container IP is used as the key.

-The ingress cache stores data used in restoring, includes: the src/dest container MAC, the src/dest container IP, container interface index.
-The key of the cache is the restore key together with the host IP.
-To fit in the new initialization process, the ingress cache is divided to two maps.
-The first is \emph{<restore key \& host IP $\rightarrow$ src/dest container IP>}, and the second is \emph{<dest container IP $\rightarrow$ container MAC \& interface index>}.